 Client Retention relates to Customer Service

+Prioritizing customer service is part of learning how to retain clients at your new accounting firm.
 You may not lose many clients soon after buying an accounting firm, but that does not mean that you will never lose them.
 Client retention is ongoing and is tied directly to the level of service you provide and the customer service clients have grown to expect, and, as such, you must continue to communicate frequently with them to build and strengthen your relationship.
 You must also continue to grow the practice and implement a referral strategy.
 This will ensure that you are not only successful today, but tomorrow, as well.

 Ownership Transition

 When done correctly, the attrition of clients you should expect should be similar to the historic attrition the accounting practice experienced prior to you taking over.
 One sure-fire way to ensure client retention is to have the former owner wind down over a period of time.
 This is normal in most industries, including the accounting industry.
 While there is little you can do about clients who want to pursue other CPA options, there are ways you can prepare for it.
-Before buying an accounting practice, ask the seller if they have any history with this, or if they expect a certain amount of clients to leave.
-You can also work with a knowledgeable business broker who will handle the transition properly and give clients the confidence that they are working with a knowledgeable accountant.

 Our Accounting Business Brokers in Washington can Help With Your Acquisition